MIL-STD-1168: Standard Lot Code (1965-1975)

 The lot numbers were beginning to get very long and the lot assigning system was becoming complicated.
 The reform was to reset the lot numbering system and have each plant start from zero.
 The Lot number is in the format of: LLL-NN-NNNN.In this example, "L" stands for Letter and "N" stands for Number.

 The first two or three letters (LL or LLL) were for the Manufacturer's Code.
 Each manufacturer had a code designation.

 The next two digits were the “Interfix Number”.
 This indicates the batch the lot was part of, allowing the Lot Sequence Number to be reused later.
 It is numbered from 01 to 99.

 The last digits were the serial number, called the Lot Sequence Number.
 This could be 4 or more digits long.

 For example, let's say the fictional manufacturer Amalgamated Bio-Carbon (code ABC) makes a shipment of 40 x 46mm low-velocity grenade shells.
 The lot is Interfix Number #12 and the Sequence Number #345.
 The Lot Code would then be ABC-12-0345.

 Ammunition Crates

 Ammunition crates were marked with the FSN and DODIC along the top of the front panel.
 Early crates from 1942 to 1956 also included the alphanumeric Ammunition Identification Code in the upper right corner.
-The weight in pounds and volume in cubic feet were stamped in the lower left corner.
+The average weight in pounds (WT or AVG WT) and volume in cubic feet (CU) were stamped in the lower left corner.
 The Lot Code was stamped in the lower right corner.
 The text in the center of the front panel detailed the amount and type of contents the crate contained.